 In the late 1950s, a research paper was presented by the Rand Institute on the scientific study of the opinions of experts in the Delphi technique army defense project.
 However, for security reasons, this technique was not introduced for more than ten years and was introduced in 1963 by Helmer and Duckley (Raut, Narkhede, Gardas, 2017).
 Its first civilian use was also proposed in economic development planning.
 Among the various features of the Delphi technique, its four features are almost always fixed.
 These characteristics include anonymity, repetition, controlled feedback, and statistical reporting of results (Förster & Gracht, 2014: 8).
 The Delphi technique aims to achieve a group consensus based on experts' views through questionnaires with feedback.
 With this process, experts can identify, classify and prioritize issues and develop a framework for forecasting.
 In the Delphi technique, the principle of anonymity is used to solve the complication of the intellectual group.
-In the Delphi technique, the obstacles of the intellectual group.
+In the Delphi technique, the experts and people used in the survey do not know each other.
+Anonymity guarantees overcoming the obstacles of the intellectual group.